RJvH/dapr-workshop/docs/assignment-1.md

 - the working directory of each service is: ```../../../tools/```
 - replicas is set to: ```1```

-An example 'exectuable' Tye service:
+An example 'executable' Tye service:

 ```yaml
 services: